forestryio/forestry.io/hugo/content/blog/how-i-reduced-my-jekyll-build-time-by-61.md

 Commit URL: [264db43](https://github.com/desiredpersona/jekyll-test-site/commit/264db43d64760637b9e752104a44d0e9b81e81eb)

-It important to note that when using the `jekyll-include-cache` plugin you cannot rely on the [page context to pass variables to your include](https://github.com/benbalter/jekyll-include-cache#one-potential-gotcha).
+It's important to note that when using the `jekyll-include-cache` plugin you cannot rely on the [page context to pass variables to your include](https://github.com/benbalter/jekyll-include-cache#one-potential-gotcha).
 This limitation made it impossible to cache some of my include files without breaking the themes functionality.

 I started by caching the navigation in the header and footer of my site.
 These includes are being called on every page and don’t change that frequently.